 - Depending on the glitter pattern you're sealing, use a fine brush to apply the glue in the thin layer to the product.

 Hairspray is a fantastic option for sealing glitter on fabric!
 Not only is it an item you most likely already have around the house, but it is so easy to spray your item and go.
 Best of all, if you're worried about the hairspray gunking up your item, turning it yellow, or any number of other concerns, the hairspray can come out with a dry cleaning.

 The steps are simply basic.
 Simply hold the can of hairspray approximately ten inches away from the fabric item in question.
 Spray a light layer over the glittered sections, and allow to try.

 Sealing glitter on paper is perhaps the easiest to do compared to glass or fabric items that might experience more wear.
 Often you need to seal glitter on paper for scrapbook layouts or handmade cards which aren't handled quite as frequently or roughly, in general, as a fabric item you wear or a glass mug you drink out of.

 In addition to using decoupage mediums with glitter in them already, you can seal glitter on paper in the following ways:

 - Use a spray sealer.
 You'll want to make sure your sealer is acid free if you're using it on any memory keeping items.
 Follow the directions printed on the can to seal.

 - Use a decoupage medium.
 As mentioned above, decoupage mediums can cause your glitter to look slightly cloudy if it's applied too thickly.
 Be careful when applying decoupage to your glittered products.
 Better to apply several thin layers than one thick layer that doesn't properly dry!

-Find more of our favorite projects in Glitter Crafts: 14 of the Most Stunningly Beautiful Ideas
+Find more of our favorite projects in Glitter Crafts for Adults: 14 Stunningly Beautiful Ideas

 What item do you own that sheds glitter constantly?